NotTotal/Total-Skyrim-Overhaul/README.md

 # Gameplay Guide

-GAMEPLAY QUESTIONS WILL NOT BE ANSWERED IN #TSO-SUPPORT, GO TO #GAMEPLAY-SPOILERS ON THE [TSO DEV SERVER](https://discord.gg/ueJH6Jz)
+GAMEPLAY QUESTIONS WILL NOT BE ANSWERED IN #TSO-SUPPORT, GO TO #GAMEPLAY-SPOILERS ON THE [Requiem Wabbajack Server](https://discord.gg/JycmyqzZz7)

 ## 3bfTweaks